eopf-toolkit/eopf-tooling-guide/tutorials/R/eopf_stac_access.md

 space, time, and shared metadata.
 Each Sentinel mission and the downstream analysis-ready data are examples of STAC Collections.
 To browse STAC Collections, the `collections()` function is used.
-We can see that there are 11 collections available in the API, as well as information
+We can see that there are 11 collections available in the API:

 ``` r
 stac_collections <- stac_source |>